 As part of the B#Side War project / 6th edition, Nantia Scordopoulou will conclude her artist residence in July 2020, in the Lower Friulian area, producing an “artist ethnography” that will investigate the memory of the invasion and its impacts on the gender diversity in the cities Cervignano, Ruda, Aiello, Palmanova, Casarsa della Delizia.

-The work is currently under construction, will be inaugurated and presented to the public in Cervignano on 10 July 2020, and subsequently exhibited in the final exhibition of the project in October, in Udine and Trieste.
+The work is currently under construction, will be inaugurated and presented to the public in Cervignano on 10th of July 2020, and subsequently exhibited in the final exhibition of the project in November and January, in Udine and Trieste.

 Nantia Scordopoulou (1984, Agrinio, Greece) is a contemporary artist whose poetics is expressed ranging from video art, video mapping and contemporary installation, exploring the relationship between human beings and public spaces.